The Untold Truth Of Bobbi Althoff

 Bobbi Althoff's husband divorced her

-Bobbi Althoff's reputation might have exploded with the success of "The Very Good Podcast," but it seems that fame's aftershocks had a detrimental effect on her family.
+Bobbi Althoff's reputation might have exploded with the success of "The Really Good Podcast," but it seems that fame's aftershocks had a detrimental effect on her family.
 In February, her husband, Cory Althoff, a software company vice president, filed for divorce from his wife, citing irreconcilable differences.
 The legal action ended four years of marriage, although it turned out the couple were separated as early as July 2023.
 "As most of you have heard, Cory and I have filed for divorce," said Althoff on her Instagram account.
 "As sad as I am right now, I am so thankful for the time I got to be his wife.
 Our girls are so lucky to have him as a father & I am so lucky to be able to coparent with such an incredible father and person.
 While our relationship did not work out as husband and wife, we will always be friends and I will always love him."

 The rumor mill connected the dots of the separation, which took place roughly the same time as Althoff's infamous interview with Drake.
 Althoff denied the rumor in a private DM with Barstool Sports head honcho Dave Portnoy, saying, "I am not commenting publicly, but off the record, you are right.
 That is not true."
-Regarding the reason for the split, TMZ sources revealed Cori Althoff felt that his wife's high-profile celeb status was disrupting the family's stability.
+Regarding the reason for the split, TMZ sources revealed Cory Althoff felt that his wife's high-profile celeb status was disrupting the family's stability.
 Remarkably, the couple settled the divorce in two weeks.

 She's been accused of copying one of her interview subjects